Trans Scania is an almost unsupported 246 km trail run (with some road parts) in southern Sweden.

 The course passes through several nature preserves, but it’s always important to respect all animals and plants, and try to disturb them as little as possible.
 Littering is obviously absolutely prohibited.

 All participants can hand in one dropbag and one finish bag before the race.
 The bags must be reasonably sized and light enough for one person to carry without struggling.
 The organizers will leave all dropbags at a predetermined location near Sövde, please see the map above.
-The dropbags are picked up and transported to Lund once on the Saturday if needed, and once on Sunday, typically before lunch.
+The dropbags are returned to Lund once on the Saturday if needed, and once on Sunday, typically before lunch.
+The finish bags are handled in a reasonably secure way, we keep them in a locked car and then in our room at Hotel Lundia, so storing wallets, keys etc. in them should be fine.
+However, this is done at your own risk.
 Other than this, no support is provided.
 Personal support and pacers are allowed.

 All participants are required to carry tracking equipment, which will be provided by the organizers.
 These are used to monitor and plan the race.
 A public live map will be provided for sharing with friends and family, but the accuracy is not guaranteed, and positioning should not be relied on for anything important.
 The tracking devices must be returned to the organizers after the race.
 If you plan to switch between different bags throughout the race, please make sure to take the tracker with you!